 To approximate the lighting/ heating consumption of a residence, it’s imperative to consider the temperature difference inside and outside the home.
 Thus, the heat losses of a particular house can be determined by the ventilation and fabric heat losses (John, 2014).

-To calculate the fabric heat loss, the first step is to examine the total surface of uncovered external walls and then computing the u-values of every element.
-The heat lost through ventilation is dependent on air changes for each hour through windows and other mediums of infiltration that may be available as well as the cubic volume of every room.
+To calculate the fabric heat loss, the first step is to examine the total surface of uncovered external walls and then compute the u-values of every element.
+The heat lost through ventilation is dependent on air changes for each hour through windows and other mediums of infiltration that may be available, as well as the cubic volume of every room.

 Movement of heat by convection

 Losses of energy by convection in a house can be stated as negligible in a home without wide-ranging calculations.
 For instance, in every piping system, air spaces exist between the insulation and the walls.
 The air gaps are estimated to be less than one-tenth of an inch.
-The spaces prevent the smooth flow of air and hence limiting heat loss by convection.
+The spaces prevent the smooth flow of air, hence limiting heat loss through convection.

 Movement of heat by radiation